 Doctors are noticing that a specific strain of S. aureus that is resistant to methicillin antibiotics is sometimes also found in lumps on the areola.

 Methicillin-resistant S. aureus (MRSA) infections are more difficult to treat and require different antibiotics.

 Bacteria that tend to cause breast abscesses in males and non-lactating females are usually a mix of S.s aureus, Streptococcus species, and anaerobic bacteria.

-A person with a lump on the areola may complain of the following
+A person with a lump on the areola may complain of the following symptoms:

 - breast pain